 Use DUPIXENT exactly as prescribed by your healthcare provider.
 It's an injection given under the skin (subcutaneous injection).
 Your healthcare provider will decide if you or your caregiver can inject DUPIXENT.
 Do not try to prepare and inject DUPIXENT until you or your caregiver have been trained by your healthcare provider.
-In children 12 years of age and older, it's recommended DUPIXENT be administered by or under supervision of an adult.
+In children 12 years of agé and older, it's recommended DUPIXENT be administered by or under supervision of an adult.
+In children 1 to less than 12 years of age, DUPIXENT should be given by a caregiver.